overtone1000/uDAQC/Documentation/Development To-Do.md

 ## Web Interface
 * Need to be able to download all data to a file.
+* Need to implement data streaming and history updates.

 ## Documentation
 * Improve README.md.